bcli12/cse15l-lab-reports/lab-report-1-week-2.md

         System.out.println(System.getProperty("user.dir"));
 }
 ```
-* Now, type the following command, with `id` replaced by 3 unique letters.
+* Now, type the following command, with `id` replaced by your 3 unique letters.
 Don't forget the `:~/` at the end!
 ```
 scp ComputerInfo.java cs15lwi22<id>@ieng6.ucsd.edu:~/
 ```